smiah069/helloWorld/emacs-help.md

 *pdf-tools* is an open-source package, which is a replacement of DocView package, which is built-in emacs.
 More details about the package can be sought at [PDF tools README](https://github.com/politza/pdf-tools).
 To install it, follow the steps below.

 * Install *use-package* package from *M-x package-list-packages*
-* For macOS, install poppler using *brew install poppler automake*
-* Using terminal install pdf-tools using *brew install --HEAD dunn/homebrew-emacs/pdf-tools*  Note the path of epdfinfo and after the installation as this path will be required down the road
-* Install *pdf-tools* package from *M-x package-list-packages*
 * Open *.emacs* (Preferences.el) file and add the following

 ~~~